fengyilin118/ABEA-HLS/README.md

-# FPGA accelerator for ABEA using HLS
+# FPGA accelerator for ABEA using High-Level Synthesis

 Adaptive Banded Event Alignment (ABEA) stands as a crucial algorithmic component in sequence polishing and DNA methylation detection, employing a dynamic programming strategy to align raw Nanopore signal to reference reads.
 ABEA was first introduced by [Nanopolish](https://github.com/jts/nanopolish) and it is the bottleneck for both nanopolish call-methylation module and nanopolish eventalign module.
 The proposed accelerator with Xilinx Vivado High-Level Synthesis (HLS) targets Xilinx UV9P FPGA board and was implemented based on GPU accleration [f5c](https://github.com/hasindu2008/f5c).
 The proposed accelerator obtains an average throughput speedup of 10.9 $\times$ over the CPU-only implementation, and an average 1.82 $\times$ speedup over the-state-of-art GPU acceleration with 3.8\% of the energy.